Ben-Faib/wp-smooth-demo/PROJECT_OVERVIEW.md

 | Override button styles site-wide | `assets/css/buttons.css` |
 | Register a new JS file | Add file to `assets/js` **and** enqueue via `inc/enqueue.php` |
 | Update footer credits | `footer.php` |

----
-## 8. Need More Info?

-Search the codebase for `TODO:` comments – they mark areas that might need developer attention.
-And of course, don’t hesitate to ask further questions!